JakeMoralez/FlectoneWeb/pulse/en/docs/message/death/index.md

 ### `types`

-A complete list of death types, where the key is the name of the death and the value is the message that will be used.
+A complete list of death types, where the key is the name of the death and the value is the message that will be used

 [//]: # (message.yml)
 <!--@include: @/parts/words.md#setting-->